seraageldin/CICD-Simple-Project/README.md

 if you ls /var/lib/jenkins/workspace you will check the jobs in a dir called workspaces that has all run jobs it will empty before any build

-now the job shall work and be sucess if you cd in the workshop you will find the first job name code clone and if you cd inside it you will get the repo fields listed here in GitHub
+now the job shall work and be success if you cd in the workshop you will find the first job name code clone and if you cd inside it you will get the repo fields listed here in GitHub

 create job number 2